childmindresearch/bids-subset/README.md

 ## Examples

-Extract session "01" from a dataset:
+Extract subject "01" from a dataset:

 ```bash
 bids-subset path/to/bids -s 01